MinnesotaGO logo, link to homepage

 • Union Pacific (UP) operates 644 miles in the southeastern MN and Twin Cities area.
 The predominant commodities shipped by UP include grain, oils, biofuels, sweeteners and intermodal wholesale.

-• Canadian National (CN) is the Class I railroad with the smallest amount of track operated in the state at 378 miles located primarily in the northeaster part of the state.
+• Canadian National (CN) is the Class I railroad with the smallest amount of track operated in the state at 378 miles located primarily in the northeastern part of the state.
 This line is part of the major intermodal route between the Port of Prince Rupert in British Columbia and CN’s major intermodal hub in Chicago, IL.

 Class II and Class III carriers are regional and short line railroads, collectively operating the third largest rail mileage in the state with 984 total rail miles, providing “first mile/last mile” freight services.